AdrienPinheiro/CA-CIB_DeepSession/C#_Angular_Typescript/01 - Exercise/Exercise/Task2_DaysBetween/README.md

 # Task 2: Calculating Days Between Two Dates

 ### Objective
-This task introduces you to creating a REST endpoint with parameters and implementing basic business logic.
-You’ll also learn how to validate user input using **Spring Boot** and handle exceptions gracefully.
+This task introduces you to creating a REST endpoint with parameters and implementing basic business logic by using **GitHub Copilot Chat**.
+You’ll also learn how to validate user input using **.NET 8** and handle exceptions gracefully.

 ---